 Adverse Childhood Experiences

-Preventing these adverse experiences from happening, where they have happened and preventing them from being passed on through generations are complex issues we should address collectively using the five ways of working set out in the Act.
+Preventing these adverse experiences from happening, where they have happened and preventing them from being passed on through generations are complex issues, that we should address collectively using the five ways of working set out in the Act.
 Many of our public services need to collaborate to make this happen.
 No one can resolve this in isolation.
 The work we have undertaken in this area includes:

 - Supporting the development of and contributing to an ACEs Support Hub – a programme of work under the Cymru Well Wales partnership that is developing and sharing expertise on tackling ACEs in order to support the actions of all public bodies